 The application is now live!

-The easiest way for you to view the plans and also to have your say is to visit our website and search for the planning application using the application reference number S/0559/17/OL.
+The easiest way for you to view the plans is to visit our website and search for the planning application using the application reference number S/0559/17/OL.

 If you do not have internet access, you can also view the plans at South Cambridgeshire Council offices between 9 am and 5 pm weekdays.
 Please look out on parish notice boards for details of how the Parish Council will make the plans available for viewing.